lynndylanhurley/devise_token_auth/README.md

 The `Authorization` header is made up of the following components:

-* **`token`**: A unique string that serves as the user's password for each request.
+* **`token`**: This serves as the user's password for each request.
 A hashed version of this value is stored in the database for later comparison.
 This value should be changed on each request.
-* **`client`**: This param enables the use of multiple simultaneous sessions on different clients.
+* **`client`**: This enables the use of multiple simultaneous sessions on different clients.
 (For example, a user may want to be authenticated on both their phone and their laptop at the same time.)
 * **`expiry`**: The date at which the current session will expire.
 This can be used by clients to invalidate expired tokens without the need for an API request.
 * **`uid`**: A unique value that is used to identify the user.
 This is necessary because searching the DB for users by their access token will open the API up to timing attacks.